elixir-web/weber/README.md

  3. Execute `make && make test` in the weber directory.
  6. Create new project with: `mix weber.new /home/user/testWebApp`

-Now go to the `/home/user/testWebApp` and execute there: `mix deps.get && mix compile`.
+Now go to the `/home/user/testWebApp` and execute there: `mix deps.get && mix compile --all --force`.
 Then you can try to run your testWeberApplication with:

 ```
 ./start.sh